-Dating relationships or sexual contacts of any kind between employees and students or supervisors and those whom they supervise are strictly forbidden.
+In addition, dating relationships or sexual contacts between supervisors and those whom they supervise are strictly forbidden.

 We must be fair and impartial in exercising our job-related authority.
-In practice, this means treating co-workers, students and families equitably, without improper bias or favoritism, and applying policies and procedures consistently.
+In practice, this means treating co-workers, students, and families equitably, without improper bias or favoritism, and applying policies and procedures consistently.
 This includes making all employment-related decisions in compliance with applicable equal employment opportunity laws and regulations.
-This also includes being objective when taking official actions affecting students or families, such as assigning grades, making formal assessments, determining eligibility for programs, providing access to classes or selecting participants in extra-curricular activities.
+This also includes being objective when taking official actions affecting students or families, such as assigning grades, making formal assessments, determining eligibility for programs, providing access to classes, or selecting participants in extra-curricular activities.